atomt/acne/README.md

 # acne
 Experimental ACME client

 Everyone and their dog is writing ACME/Lets Encrypt clients in all the hip languages nowadays.
 So I'm going to write one in Perl.
 It's targeted at Perl 5.14 and newer, with minimal amount of dependencies outside of Perl core.
 Focus is currently on the core/protocol libraries.
-Documentation is completely absent while the basics gets fleshed out.
+Documentation is mostly absent while the basics gets fleshed out.

-Plan is to have something easily extendable with hooks in form of .d directories with scripts, multiple CA/accounts and some smarts with regards to rolling keys automatically on renews, remembering cert to CA mappings and such.
+Plan is to have something easily extendable with hooks in form of .d directories with scripts, multiple CA/accounts and some smarts with regards to rolling keys automatically on renews, remembering cert to CA/hooks mappings and such.
+Acne itself will only manage certificates and keys, user supplied hook scripts will be responsible for installing certificates and reloading daemons.

 Some of this is working now; we have a working JWS + ACME client library, we can register accounts, submit domains for authorization, write out challenges and get cert + chain.